Best CO2 Monitor (for Brewery & Beverage)

 The amount of carbon dioxide that a brewery uses varies by its size.
 Larger breweries will use and emit more carbon dioxide than a smaller brewery.
 For instance, a brewery with a size of around 130,000 square feet will emit 250 grams of CO2 per six-pack produced.

 How Much Does a Carbon Dioxide Monitor Cost?

 Carbon dioxide monitors have a wide range of cost.
-For instance, of the five that were highlighted earlier, either the Forensics Detectors Jumbo Monitor or the Forensics Detectors Plug-In Monitor are on the lower side of cost at $95.00 while the PK Safety Monitor is on the higher side with a cost of $920.00.
+For instance, of the five that were highlighted earlier, the Forensics Detectors Plug-In Monitor is on the lower cost side about at $95.00 while the PK Safety Monitor is on the higher side with a cost of $920.00.